xsf/xmpp.org/content/blog/2026-10-opmeet-cfp.md

 ---
-title: XMPP OpMeet 2026.10 Call for Participation is open!
+title: "XMPP OpMeet 2026.10 Call for Participation is open!"
 date: 2026-09-19
-author: Polarian
+author: "Polarian"
-categories: ['Events', 'XMPP Community', 'OpMeet']
+categories: ['Events', 'XMPP Community']
 summary: "An Online XMPP Meetup/Conference for Operators: Call for Participation open until 1st October 2026, please submit ideas!"
 ---

 [OpMeet](https://wiki.xmpp.org/web/OpMeet) are online meetups/conferences
-targetted at XMPP Operators.
+targeted at XMPP Operators.

 The first OpMeet will be on the 10th October 2026, more information on the [XMPP Wiki](https://wiki.xmpp.org/web/OpMeet/2026.10).
 This will be the